 But, in case you have a different backup of your transaction log that was taken later and this one does not have a minimally logged operation, then you can use this log file in order to do your point in time recovery, but the time you are going to reference has to be in this second log file, as the transaction log gets truncated after each backup.

 How to do a point in time restore

 In this next part, we will be going over the options available in SSMS (SQL Server Management Studio) in order to do our point-in-time restore operation.

 We will then follow up with how you can do the same thing with T-SQL code.

-- On the General page, which should be opened by default, in the To Database field is the name of the database where the restore is going to be made to.
+- On the General page, which should be opened by default, in the To Database field is the name of the database to where the restore is going to be made.
 But if you want to restore to a new database, just enter its name there.

 - The location of the restore depends on the fact that you are either restoring data backups or just the transaction log.

 - By default, the point in time that the database will be restored to is the Most recent possible.